Module 2: Saturday, August 3rd, - Friday, August 9th, 2019

-All 12 kramas containing varied asanas with their sub sets will be surveyed along with the methods of superimposing the synchronized Ujjayi breath.
-We will look at the effects on the internal organs and the alignment as it is created through proper flow of the Ujjayi breath.
+The asanas with their sub sets will be be surveyed along with the methods of superimposing the synchronized Ujjayi breath.
+We will continue to look at the effects on the internal organs and the alignment as it is created through proper flow of the Ujjayi breath.
+Interactive and informative student discussion is dispersed through out the daily training.
+You may join Module 2 even if you did not complete Module 2, there is no need to be proficient in yoga asana, stiffness and injury are OK

 A Resonating Art and Science